Distributed optimization over time-varying directed graphs: Introduction

 The remainder of this paper is organized as follows.
 We begin in Section~\ref{sec:results} where we describe the problem of interest, outline the subgradient-push algorithm, and \ao{state} the main convergence results. \ao{Section~\ref{sec:averaging} is devoted to the proof of a key lemma, namely the convergence rate result for a perturbed version of the so-called push-sum protocol; this lemma is then used in the subsequent} proofs of convergence and \ao{convergence rate} for the subgradient-push in Section \ref{sec:optim}.
 Finally, some conclusions are offered in Section \ref{sec:concl}.

-{\bf Notation}: We will apply boldface to distinguish between the vectors in $\R^d$ and scalars associated with different nodes.
-For example, the vector $\bx_i(t)$ is in boldface to identify a vector for node $i$, while the scalar $y_i(t)$ is not - which identifies a scalar value for node $i$.
-Additionally, for a vector $\bx_i$ that has a subscript $i$ identifying a node index, we will use $[\bx]_j$ to denote its $j$'th entry.
-The vectors such as $y(t)\in\R^n$ obtained by stacking scalar values $y_i(t)$ associated with the nodes is not bolded.
-For a matrix $A$, we will use $[A]_{ij}$ to denote the $i,j$'th entry of $A$.
-The vectors are seen as column vectors unless otherwise explicitely stated.
+{\bf Notation}: We use boldface to distinguish between the vectors in $\R^d$ and scalars \aor{or vectors of different dimensions.} For example, the vector $\bx_i(t)$ is in boldface while the scalar $y_i(t)$ is not.
+The vectors such as $y(t)\in\R^n$ obtained by stacking scalar values $y_i(t)$ associated with the nodes \aor{are thus} not bolded.
+Additionally, for a vector $y$, we will also occasionally use $[y]_j$ to denote its $j$'th entry.
+For a matrix $A$, we will use $A_{ij}$ or $[A]_{ij}$ to denote its $i,j$'th entry. \aor{The notation $A'$ will refer to the transpose of the matrix $A$. } The vectors are seen as column vectors unless otherwise explicitly stated.
 We use $\1$ to denote the vector of ones, and $\| y\|$ for the Euclidean norm of a vector~$y$.